rdlauer/articles/blues/triangulation/triangulation.md

-# Use Cell and Wi-Fi Triangulation to Achieve Pin-Point Locations, without GPS
+# Use Cellular and Wi-Fi Triangulation to Achieve Pin-Point Locations, without GPS

 Many IoT solutions include one basic requirement: to know precisely _where_ they are in the world.